gleez/cms/modules/gleez/guide/gleez/cache/index.md

 ## Introduction

 Caching should be implemented with consideration.
 Generally, caching the result of resources is faster than reprocessing them.
 Choosing what, how and when to cache is vital.
 [PHP APC](http://php.net/manual/en/book.apc.php) is one of the fastest caching systems available, closely followed by [Memcached](http://memcached.org/).
+The caching system based on [MongoDB](http://www.mongodb.org/) is a new and truly not fully researched.
+But yet this system is promising due to the use of flat files, the new document-oriented concept, speed reading and writing, as well as an arbitrary number of fields in the data source (collection like a tables in SQL databases).
+In general, MongoDB will work well for applications and components where you want to store data that are frequently used and which can quickly handle.
 [SQLite](http://www.sqlite.org/) and File caching are two of the slowest cache methods, however usually faster than reprocessing a complex set of instructions.

 Caching engines that use memory are considerably faster than file based alternatives.
 But